 Mobile home residents buy their park, protecting themselves from eviction

-Private investors have been buying up mobile home parks across the country, threatening to raise fees or close the parks altogether.
-From member station WBUR in Boston, reporter Simon Rios takes us to a community near Cape Cod where residents decided to fight back.
+Private investors are buying up mobile home parks across the country, threatening to raise fees or close the parks altogether.
+From member station WBUR in Boston, Simon Rios takes us to a community near Cape Code where residents decided to fight back.

 SIMON RIOS, BYLINE: Bob Costa is like an unofficial mayor of Royal Crest Mobile Home Park in Wareham.
 On a recent afternoon, he walked through the park, saluting everyone he saw with a big smile.